 A combination of weather events can also lead to nuisance flooding in Baltimore in the aftermath of heavy precipitation, as a large rainfall event in correlation with extreme high tide cycles can lead to nuisance flooding.
 Although nuisance flooding is not generally associated with precipitation events in Baltimore; tidal cycles, tidal backflows, and standing pluvial water in the drainage network when combined with excess precipitation can produce conditions that lead to nuisance flooding.
 In Baltimore, backflows can occur when the level of water in Baltimore's tidal estuary inlet of the Chesapeake Bay are higher than the drainage outfall.
-The factors necessary to produce nuisance flooding, it also led to secondary nuisance flooding that significantly impacted the Baltimore area.
+The factors necessary to produce nuisance flooding for this type of event were seen during Hurricane Sandy in 2012.
+Although Sandy produced pluvial and flash flooding, it also led to secondary nuisance flooding that significantly impacted the Baltimore area.
 Winds measured over 60-mph, rainfall was over 5 inches, and storm surges overwhelmed Baltimore's drainage system and led to flooding for an extended period.
 Additionally, the storm surge was enhanced by a full moon phase leading to higher tides.
 Figure 10 shows standing water in Fells Point following a heavy precipitation event.
 Drainage of this water is dependent upon storm system capacity and flow rates, along with outfall clearance during tide cycles.